Full body scanner

 Passengers and advocates have objected to images of their naked bodies being displayed to screening agents or recorded by the government.
 Critics have called the imaging virtual strip searches without probable cause, and have suggested they are illegal and violate basic human rights.
 However, current technology is less intrusive and because of privacy issues most people are allowed to refuse this scan and opt for a traditional pat-down.
 Depending on the technology used, the operator may see an alternate-wavelength image of the person's naked body, merely a cartoon-like representation of the person with an indicator showing where any suspicious items were detected, or full X-ray image of the person.
 For privacy and security reasons, the display is generally not visible to other passengers, and in some cases is located in a separate room where the operator cannot see the face of the person being screened.
-Transmission X-ray scanners claim to be more privacy neutral as there is almost no way to distinguish a person but they also have a software able to hide privacy issues.
+Transmission X-ray scanners claim to be more privacy neutral as there is almost no way to distinguish a person but they also have software able to hide privacy issues.